What is Salagen?

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-You may take pilocarpine with or without food.
+You may take Salagen with or without food.

-Drink plenty of liquids while you are taking pilocarpine.
+Drink plenty of liquids while you are taking Salagen.
 This medicine can cause increased sweating and you may get dehydrated easily.

-Use pilocarpine regularly to get the most benefit.
+Use Salagen regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.

 Store at room temperature away from moisture and heat.